For more assistance visit the Federal Funds Office Indirect Cost Rate Group Landing Page.

 The HHS Indirect Cost Rate Group in the Federal Funds Office is responsible for reviewing, negotiating, and approving requests for indirect cost rates.

-Entities must pick an indirect cost rate option.
+Grantees must select an indirect cost recovery option.

 - Decline Indirect Costs.